michalwoloszyn/AiSummariser/README.md

 # Ai summariser

-Paste a link to an article and the summariser will transform length article into clear and concise summary.
+Paste a link to an article and the summariser will transform the lengthy article into clear and concise summary.

 ## Features